OSGeo/OSGeoLive-doc/en/quickstart/grass_quickstart.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 The above tasks have only covered a few raster modules.
 Don't let this
-give you the idea that GRASS is just for raster maps -- the vector engine
+give you the idea that GRASS GIS is just for raster maps -- the vector engine
 and modules are every bit as full-featured as the raster ones.
-GRASS
+GRASS GIS
 maintains a fully topological vector engine which allows all sorts
 of very powerful analyses.